waynegraham/registry.clir.org/_projects/2014-getting-to-the-core-cataloging-45-rpm-records.md

 ---
 layout: project
-title: "Getting to the Core: Cataloging 45-RPM Records"
+title: Getting to the Core: Cataloging 45-RPM Records
 ---